 This expense relates to consulting services provided to the Corporation that do not relate to the exploration and evaluation of Golden Meadows.
-Consulting costs are comparable in the most recent quarter with that of the corresponding quarter from 2011.
-Consulting costs were higher for the full year ended December 31, 2011 as a result of the consulting work performed in relation to the Transaction.
+Consulting costs for the three months ending December 31, 2013 are comparable with that of the corresponding quarter in 2012.
+Consulting costs were higher for the year ended December 31, 2013 as a result of listing on the OTCQX.